Here you can find setup information for your chosen VPN and also how to fix any problems you might encounter.

 Select the Username box (using mouse toggle still)

 When the keyboard pops up, either disable mouse toggle to use the remote, or use the Fire TV app on your phone (recommended) to enter your VPN password.

 If using the App on your phone press ‘return’ to confirm the entry.

 Select ‘Add’ top right

 Move the VPN slider to ‘On’ to connect the VPN

 It will likely pop up a ‘Connection Request’ window that requires authorisation by selecting ‘OK’.

 However, you cannot see the mouse pointer to select 'OK'.
-The easiest way we have found, is to use the Fire TV App on your phone, and use the ’touch pad’ to select 'OK’.
+The easiest way we have found, is to use the Fire TV App on your phone, and use the ’touch pad’ (wiggle your finger on it and it will select an option, then move left/right as needed) to select 'OK’.